Share This Guide, Choose Your Platform!

 There are further penalties every six months (£300) and twelve months (a further £300) if you are even later.

-Contractor Self Assessment -you cannot pay your tax on time
+You cannot pay your contractor Self Assessment on time

 If you struggle to pay your personal tax bill on time, you should consider contacting HMRC and setting up a Time To Pay arrangement.
 Before speaking with them, you must think about a realistic plan.
 Generally, they will agree to a payment plan over 12 months; however, when this is put in place, you must ensure you stick to the plan to avoid further issues later.